-Astove continues to impress with its variety and is know as a wild, remote and exclusive destination that is perfectly suited to small groups.
+Astove continues to impress with its variety and is know as a wild, remote destination that is perfectly suited to small groups.
 Besides the amazing bonefishing inside the lagoon and its healthy population of GT’s, it’s a destination where visiting guests have a shot at catching a wide array of species.
 The tide often plays a role with regards to target species with neap tides more conducive to Bonefish and Permit, and spring tides to GT’s, Bonefish and Triggerfish.

 The first half of the trip was met with some really challenging weather conditions.
 A slow moving neap tide in the beginning meant a majority of the time was spent at “The Mouth” as well as various high spots on the outer flats.
 Some really big GT’s were seen but unfortunately through all odds they managed to avoid the fly.
 Even with the challenging weather our guests managed to catch 19 GT’s in the first four days, a pot load of Bonefish and one Moustache Triggerfish.